chris-king1/resume/docs/writing-samples.md

 ## Digital experiences

-View the short, WalkMe guided tour (walkthru) that I designed, wrote, and helped implement in a SaaS application at IBM.
+View a short, WalkMe guided tour (walkthru) that I designed, wrote, and helped implement in a SaaS application at IBM.
 [![Video of a WalkMe walkthru that I implemented in a SaaS application.](images/walkme-video.jpg)](images/WalkMe-walkthru.mp4)

 !!! note "More writing samples"